 Minors can’t buy stocks, but you can open a custodial account in their name, which you control.
 Gains are taxed at the child’s tax rate, and once he or she becomes an adult, the assets are transferred to him or her.

-For younger kids, Michael Kelley, a financial advisor and founder of Kelley Financial Planner in Cleveland, Ohio, suggests starting with shares of a company that the child already knows, such a movie studio, video game manufacturer, or cell phone maker.
+For younger kids, Michael Kelley, a financial professional and founder of Kelley Financial Planner in Cleveland, Ohio, suggests starting with shares of a company that the child already knows, such a movie studio, video game manufacturer, or cell phone maker.

 “I did this with my dad growing up and we’d look at the paper and the ticker symbol to see how the stock was performing,” he said.
 “It got me involved in the markets at a young age.
 It was cool seeing the stock price go up and down and very educational.”